-Title: Strategic Risk Register 2018/19 Purpose: To seek Cabinet approval of the Strategic Risk Register for 2018/19.
-Recommendation: That Cabinet approves the Strategic Risk Register.
+Title: Strategic Risk Register 2018/19 Purpose: To inform Audit and Scrutiny Committee of the Strategic Risk Register 2018/19 which was approved by Cabinet in March 2018.
+Recommendation: That Audit and Scrutiny Committee notes the Strategic Risk Register.

 1. Executive Summary